Xilinx/video-sdk/docs/examples/ffmpeg/quality_analysis.rst

 Furthermore, due to the industry standard of tracking encoder "performance" to quantitative metrics like the ones listed above, many encoders have "taught to the test"; that is, they provide different command-line arguments that will give higher scores but may look worse to the human eye.
 For example, common CPU encoders `x264 <https://code.videolan.org/videolan/x264>`__ and `x265 <http://hg.videolan.org/x265>`__ have a ``tune`` parameter which optimizes to objective metrics.

-This page discusses the Xilinx Video SDK command line flags used to optimize for objective quality (scores) and subjective quality (visual appeal) and provides additional details as to what is happening behind the scenes and why.
+This page discusses the |SDK| command line flags used to optimize for objective quality (scores) and subjective quality (visual appeal) and provides additional details as to what is happening behind the scenes and why.

 *****************************************************
-Optimized Settings for the Xilinx Video SDK
+Optimized Settings for the |SDK|
 *****************************************************
 It is highly recommended to perform encoding on raw video clips; that is, clips that have not undergone a transform/compression/encoding in the past.
 This ensures that the clips are in a universally known state in order to fairly compare encoders.

 Alternatively, you can add the flags to decode before encoding, and the results will remain accurate as long as the same pre-encoded file is used as the source across all encoders under test.
 Information on this process can be found on the :doc:`FFmpeg tutorial page </examples/ffmpeg/tutorials>`.

-Flags not illustrated in this page are covered in the :doc:`Using FFmpeg </using_ffmpeg>` chapter of the Xilinx Video SDK user guide.
+Flags not illustrated in this page are covered in the :doc:`Using FFmpeg </using_ffmpeg>` chapter of the |SDK| user guide.

 Subjective Quality
 ==================
-**Filenames**

-*h264_subjective.sh*

-*hevc_subjective.sh*
+:download:`h264_subjective.sh </../examples/ffmpeg/quality_analysis/h264_subjective.sh>`
+:download:`hevc_subjective.sh </../examples/ffmpeg/quality_analysis/hevc_subjective.sh>`

-These are the command you should use to get maximum visual quality to the human eye in most situations.
+These are the command you should use to get maximum video quality to the human eye in most situations.
 It accepts a clip that is already decoded or a RAW YUV.

 **Usage**::